azur1s/holymer/README.md

 # Hades
-Programming language that compiles to JavaScript
+Programming language that compiles to JavaScript!

-Note: The syntax can still be changed and also the compile target (I'm still finding out what target will suit this the best) if you have an idea, feel free to create an issues about it.
+Note: Everything in this project can be changed at anytime!
+(I'm still finding out what work best for lots of thing) if you have an idea, feel free to create an issues about it, or even create a PR!
+(I'd be very happy)

 # Prerequistie
 - `node` or any JavaScript runner